JohnnyPeng123/SparseDataClustering/README.md

 # SparseDataClustering
-Application data simplication with clustering methods and decision trees
+Application data simplification with clustering methods and decision trees